Celebrate World Sleep Day By Teaching Kids About Health Sleep

 While much of the conversation around sleep focuses on adults, children’s sleep health is just as important.
 Kids rely on consistent, high-quality sleep to support their physical growth, cognitive development and emotional well-being – when they're sleeping, they're growing!
 But with increasing screen time, schedules that feel like a balancing act and inconsistent routines, getting enough rest isn’t always easy.
 World Sleep Day is the perfect time for families to reset bedtime habits and help kids build a foundation for lifelong healthy sleep.

-The 2025 World Sleep Day Theme: Make Sleep Health a Priority
+The 2026 World Sleep Day Theme: Sleep Well, Live Better

 Why Sleep Matters for Kids